Table of Contents

 Medicines

 You will be advised to cease any medicines that can affect your clotting prior to your surgery.
 This may include prescriptions (Warfarin, aspirin), over the counter medicines (Ibuprofen, Voltaren), oils (such as Fish oil or Evening primrose oil), vitamins (especially C) or herbal medicines.
 Except for prescription medicines please stop all of the above for 2 weeks prior and 2 weeks after your surgery.
-For any prescription medicines please discuss with Mr Jumeau.
+For any prescription medicines please discuss with Dr Jumeau.

 Costings

-All costings/ Quotes for your surgery will be provided after your initial consultation.
-There is a fee for the hospital, your anaesthetist and Mr Jumeau.
-If you have private health insurance you may be eligible for rebates on part or all of the above fees depending on whether your surgery has a significant functional element.
-Mr Jumeau will discuss this further.
-If your surgery is entirely cosmetic or you are not eligible for Medicare you may have all of the above fees as an out of pocket expense.
+There is a fee for the hospital, your anaesthetist and Dr Jumeau.
+If you have private health insurance, you may be eligible for rebates on part of the above fees, depending on whether your surgery has a significant functional element.
+Dr Jumeau will discuss this further.

-Mr Philip Jumeau
+Dr Philip Jumeau